2023 Boiler Comparison: Worcester Greenstar 30CDi Classic System vs 30i System

 There are lots of brands offering boiler models with a measly 1-2 year warranty.
 In our opinion, these short warranties don’t give you the confidence to make a purchase, even if the appliance you’re buying is cheaper than a typical Worcester.

-Normally, installing a premium-brand boiler, like the Greenstar 30CDi, should set you back in excess of £2,600.
+Normally, installing a premium-brand boiler, like the Greenstar 30CDi, should set you back in excess of £2,600 (inc VAT).
 You could reduce this cost to £2,300 or less with a boiler with a short warranty, but I certainly wouldn’t take that risk.
-Because if your new, cheap boiler breaks after the 2 year warranty is up, you’ll be footing that bill all over again.
+Because if your new, cheap boiler breaks after the 2 year warranty is up, you’ll be footing the bill for boiler installation all over again.

 Worcester’s warranties are usually shorter, around the 8-year mark.
 But Heatable have a solid business relationship with Worcester Bosch, so they get favourable warranties and prices to match.